GAGGIUINO/gaggiuino.github.io/docs/archive/guides-nano/gaggia-classic-pro-new-classic.md

 - Splice into the braided original saeco hose from the centre and add the T fitting.
 - Makes sure to add clamps to each end where there is a barb.
 - Add the additional/new hose to the free T end.
-- Put the o-ring inside the 1/4" fiting.
+- Put the o-ring inside the 1/4" fitting.
 - Tighten the fitting to the pressure sensor (see below note).
 - Tighten clamps.